 - Moderate condition Norman Rockwell 1943 "Freedom From Fear" poster - Sold for $31

 Where to Find World War 2 Posters

-When shopping on the Internet, and especially eBay, you should ask a lot of questions.
-Ask the seller for more pictures until you are satisfied that you are getting what you want.
-Always ask for a Certificate of Authenticity if the seller does not offer it.
-Finally, be sure that you understand the seller's return policy so that if you didn't get what you thought you were getting you can send it back.
+When online shopping, and especially looking through retailers like eBay, you should ask sellers a lot of questions.
+Ask the seller for more pictures until you are satisfied that you're getting what you want.
+Always ask for a Certificate of Authenticity if the seller doesn't offer it, since these collectibles can be a big monetary investment in some cases.
+Finally, be sure that you understand the seller's return policy so that if you didn't get what you thought you were getting, you can send it back.